CarterEVERYTHING-Codes/ClassVote/README.md

 ## Key Features

-*   Create new voting sessions with a unique 6-digit code ("Quick Session" or "Full Features" options).
+*   Create new voting sessions with a unique 6-digit code.
 *   Join existing sessions using the code.
+*   Admin can define a list of presenters for the session.
+*   Admin can advance through presenters, resetting scores and feedback rounds for each.
+*   Current presenter's name is displayed to all participants.
 *   Real-time "like" and "dislike" voting.
 *   Admin controls for vote sounds (on/off) and live results visibility (show/hide).
 *   Live leaderboard displaying current scores (admin can hide/reveal).